kajetanjasztal/matrix-tracer/README.md

 Utilizes 2x2 sensor with two states:

-- searching - scans matrix LTR looking for loose corner,
+- scanning - scans matrix LTR looking for loose corner,
-- drawing - sliding along edges from corner to corner.
+- tracing - sliding along edges from corner to corner.

 This function needs to be provided with matrix dimensions and `(x: number, y:number) => boolean` function, so it can handle any matrix